peacememories/reactivision/doc/analyse_siedler_von_cagran.md

     * allow interaction to display the agents path (and the places of attractors they've interacted with back then)
         * breaks the interaction

+log actions and graph. calculate correlation of certain actions with good graph values to help identify effective moves

 ------